 - Selectable Low-Pass Filter – Featuring a selectable low-pass filter with precision control, the GM-A3702 allows users to tailor their audio experience with a cutoff frequency of 80 Hz and a gradual 12 dB per octave slope for optimal customization of bass frequencies.

-- QUALITY: The CBA2000.4 amplifier for car stereo speakers with a MOSFET power supply comes with Low/High-level inputs.
-A low-level (RCA) input is measured in voltages.
-A high-level (+/- wire) input is measured in wattages.
-Both essentially carry signals from your receiver to your amplifier to your speakers.
+- High & Low Level Inputs - A low level (RCA) input is measured in voltages.
+A high level (+/- wire) input is measured in wattages.
+Both essentially carry signal from your receiver to your amplifier to your speakers

 The Budget Beat: Your Guide to Affordable Car Amplifiers